 Dan Hebden Lloyd

-Although he showed early interest in caring for animals like his adoptive father Alistair, Daniel eventually became keener to follow his natural father and grandfather into the legal profession.
+Dan showed an early interest in caring for animals like his adoptive father Alistair.
+As a teenager he became keener to follow his natural father and grandfather into the legal profession.
 However, Dan turned his back on this (and shocked his mum Shula) to do something he felt would be more worthwhile - a career in the armed forces.

 |Fact title||Fact data|